 Co-operative bank manager in J&K arrested in Handwara drug case

-New Delhi, July 18: The National Investigation Agency has arrested a key accused in connection with the Handwara drug case.
+New Delhi, July 18: The National Investigation Agency (NIA) has arrested a key accused in connection with the Handwara drug case.

 The arrested has been identified as Afaq Ahmad Wani.
 He was involved in the case pertaining to the seizure of 21 kilograms of Heroin.
 Cash of 1,35,89,850 was also recovered during the raid.